Montagne d'Ambre National Park: Flora and fauna

 Most of the park is covered montane rainforest with trees up to 40 m tall and covered in lianas, orchids and ferns such as bird's-nest fern (Asplenium nidus).
 The forest is isolated from other rainforests by the surrounding dry forests.
 There are plantations of Eucalyptus and exotic conifers, pines, Araucaria and an invasive alien bush, Lantana camara.
 Over one thousand species of plants are recorded.

-Of the twenty-five species of mammals in the park, endemics include eight species of lemur, the ring-tailed mongoose (Galidia elegans) and the Malagasy civet (Fossa fossana).
+Of the twenty-five species of mammals in the park, local endemics include eight species of lemur, the ring-tailed mongoose (Galidia elegans) and the Malagasy civet (Fossa fossana).
 Thirty-five of the seventy-five species of birds are endemic including the Amber Mountain rock thrush (Monticola sharpei erythronotus) which is only known from one area on the Amber Mountain massif.
 The park is also known for its amphibians and reptiles such as the Amber Mountain leaf chameleon (Brookesia tuberculata), which is one of the smallest reptiles in the world.
 There are thirty-five species of frog.